Travel Expenses From Austria, Slovenia And Croatia

 Check back next month to see how much I end up spending while continuing my travels in Croatia and Montenegro.

-4 Responses to “Travel Expenses From Austria, Slovenia And Croatia”
+3 thoughts on “Travel Expenses From Austria, Slovenia And Croatia

 Great website and travel journal.
 How do you locate available small apartments for rent?